 Prerequisite: Recommended 60% minimum in Chemistry 20

 This course is more theoretical in nature than Chemistry 20; it enables students to be aware of chemistry in their lives and environment.
 Core topics include a study of the various aspects of chemical reactions including energy of reactions, organic chemistry, chemical equilibrium, and oxidation-reduction reactions.
 Students are required to do extensive lab work to support the theoretical side of the course.
 A diploma exam worth 30% of their mark is written at the end of this course.
-For more information about Biology 20, refer to the Program of Studies.
+For more information about Chemistry 30, refer to the Program of Studies.

 Physics 20 (5 credits)